AntoniFabioni/Chill-Coding/README.md

 # Chill-Coding
 The place to relax, learn, and try new things. :)
-These short projects are made to test a proof of concept or quick idea.
+These short projects test proofs of concept or quick ideas.